mediagui/coffee/ReadMe.md

 In the file Api Documentation.postman_collection.json you can find a Postman collection with the endpoints to test in the application.

+## App Architecture

+The application is divided in four modules and one for hosting the reports trying to follow the Hexagonal Architecture principles and others.

+The modules are:
+- boot: The main module of the application.
+It contains the main class and the configuration files.
+- domain: The domain module.
+It contains the domain classes and the interfaces for the repositories and use cases.
+- application: The application module.
+It contains the use cases implementation.
+- infrastructure: The infrastructure module.
+It contains the mappers, repositories implementations and the controllers.
+- aggregate-report: The module for hosting the reports.

 ## External libraries used